andreasspindler/secure-sudo.sh/README.md

 #### Sudo may never prompt ####

-If the user password is empty, sudo always works (no password prompt occurs and the timeout does not apply).
-For example, the script may always work in a VM in which the developer removed the password for convenience (`passwd -d`).

-Note that malicious code snippets from the web may count on empty passwords only to make hidden use of `sudo` to gain control.
+If the user password is empty, sudo will never ask for the password (timeout does not apply).
+Note that malicious code snippets from the web may count on empty passwords to make hidden use of sudo to gain control.

 #### Sudo may ask for the password every time ####

-The sudo timeout of the user might be 0 in which case `sudo` asks for the password every time (the [gist](https://gist.github.com/cowboy/3118588) won't work).
+The sudo timeout of the user might be 0 in which case sudo asks for the password every time (timeout does not apply).

 #### Sudo changes the home directory to "/root" ####